 We can find out which events have happened by calling the

 pygame.event.get() function (shown previously), which returns a list of

 pygame.event.Event objects (which we will just call Event objects for short).

 One of the many attributes (or properties) held by event objects is

 type attribute tells us what kind of event the object represents.

-If you take a look at the example shown earlier, you’ll see we used
+If you take a look at the example above again, you’ll see we used

-For every game, we create a window of a fixed size by passing a tuple containing the width and height.
-This tuple is then passe into the
+For every game, we need to create a window of a fixed size by passing a tuple containing the width and height.
+This tuple is then passed into the

 DISPLAYSURF = pygame.display.set_mode((300,300))

 In pygame and other game libraries, we regard the (0, 0) coordinate as the top-left most corner.
 Similarly, the maximum x-point and maximum y-point is the bottom-right corner.
 Which in this case is (300, 300).